joshdchang/bomb-server/README.md

 curl -X DELETE -H "Authorization: Bearer <ADMIN_PASSWORD>" http://localhost:5173/reset
 ```

+The last curl command will initialize the database with the schema in `src/schema.ts` and clear all the data.
+Replace `<ADMIN_PASSWORD>` with the admin password set in the environment variables.
+You should have the development server running in one terminal and run the curl command in another terminal.

 ## Deployment

 This server is deployed on Cloudflare Workers.
 The code is written in JavaScript and is run on the V8 engine.
 The server is deployed using the `wrangler` CLI tool.